-Even better is the IRS definition of "first-time homebuyer."
-Technically, you don't have to be purchasing your very first abode.
-You qualify under the tax rules as long as you (or your spouse) didn't own a principal residence at any time during the previous 2 years.
-In fact, you can even share your IRA wealth.
+You can even share your IRA wealth.
 The IRS says the first-time homebuyer using your IRA funds for a down payment can be you, your spouse, one of your children, a grandchild or a parent.

 Different treatment for Roths

 These homebuying IRA options apply to traditional retirement accounts.
-The rules are a bit different if your nest egg is in a Roth IRA.
+The rules are a bit different for a Roth IRA.

-The $10,000 you take out for your first home is a qualified distribution as long as you've had your Roth account for 5 years.
-This means you can take out your retirement money without penalty, and because Roth earnings are tax-free, you'll have no IRS bill, either.
+The $10,000 you take out for your first home is a qualified distribution as long as you've had your Roth account for five years.
+You can take out your retirement money without penalty, and because Roth earnings are tax-free, you'll have no IRS bill, either.

-If, however, you opened your Roth IRA less than 5 years ago, the withdrawal is an early distribution.
-As with a traditional IRA early withdrawal, a Roth holder can use the first-home exception to avoid the 10% penalty but might owe tax on earnings that are withdrawn.
+If, however, you opened your Roth IRA less than five years ago, the withdrawal is an early distribution.
+As with a traditional IRA early withdrawal, a Roth holder can use the first-home exception to avoid the 10 percent penalty but might owe tax on earnings that are withdrawn.

 You can reduce the tax bite by first withdrawing the already-taxed contributions you made to your Roth.
-In fact, the IRS has specific rules about the order in which you can take unqualified Roth distributions: contributions, conversions from traditional IRAs and earnings.
 IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), has details.

 Members of the military reserves also can receive early IRA distributions without penalty.
 To qualify, the following conditions must be met.